 Distribution of the Malleefowl : past and present.
 Solid area- present distribution; stippled area- prior distribution.
-(Source : Blakers et al, 1984) The Brush Turkey This is another Australian bird which makes mounds to incubate its eggs.
+(Source: Blakers et al, 1984) The Brush Turkey This is another Australian bird which makes mounds to incubate its eggs.
 It lives in tropical and subtropical rainforest areas.
 Students may be interested in comparing this bird and its habitat with the Malleefowl.
-Changing Views of the Mallee These quotes could be used as stimulus material for creative writing.
+Changing Views of the Mallee These quotes could be used as stimulus material for creative writing about this complex and very special environment.
 "Mallee is one of the most barren regions in the world ...there were tufts of a prickly bush, which tortured the horses and tore to rags the men's clothes about their ankles."
 Thomas Mitchell, Explorer 1836 "... a more worthless sand-desert country, in its natural state, cannot be imagined.
 There is plenty of vegetation, but it is useless."
 William Lockhart Morton, Explorer 1861 "The monstrous and dismal look of an extensive scrub is depressing.
 The equal height of the vegetation, the dull glaucous colour of the foliage, look in the distance like a rolling sea reaching the horizon."
-Dr Richard Schomburg, SA Government Botanist 1876 "... as barren and unproductive as the worst country we have passed through."
-Sturt 1833 "Most miserable country, thickets and spinifex...
-The most wretched country I have ever seen; not a bit of grass and no water... it is a most fearful country..."
-Forrest 1875 "Cheerless and waterless region... never ending spinifex... a vast, howling wilderness of high spinifex-clad ridges... ghastly desolation and hopeless dreariness."
-Carnegie 1896 "God have mercy upon us for we are brought very low...
-Our miseries are not a little increased by the ants."
-Warburton 1873 "Impossible to get a moment's peace from the attacks of the flies."
-Giles 1889 "Nobody knows who made the mallee, but the Devil is strongly suspected."
-The Bulletin 1902 "The wholesale destruction of timber in the Mallee, which has brought about terrific dust storms now almost threatening to drive the settlers off the land, has also been the cause of the departure of many birds."
-Shaw Neilson, Poet 1938 "Grazing herds of kangaroos broke our approach, astonished emus popped up, ...
+Dr Richard Schomburgk, SA Government Botanist 1876 "The wholesale destruction of timber in the Mallee, which has brought about terrific dust storms now almost threatening to drive the settlers off the land, has also been the cause of the departure of many birds."
+Shaw Neilson, Poet 1938 "Grazing herds of kangaroos broke our approach, astonished emus popped up, . . .
 Pink clouds of galahs and Major Mitchell cockatoos exploded, reformed and wheeled to scream at the intruders and the deep golden regent parrots flew eastward at incredible speeds to their morning drink.
 An occasional sandhill stood high above the rest and from these hills could be seen a sea of Mallee stretching to the horizon in every direction.
-It was a real wilderness ... it is a delight to the naturalist."
-R. Kenyon, Naturalist 1968 "Unfortunately the ecological diversity, complex forms of adaptation of Mallee flora and fauna, the role of Mallee vegetation in maintaining soil stability and regulating soil water tables and its intrinsic conservation and scientific values have not been understood or appreciated by the majority of Australians since the earliest colonial days."
-Dr Malcolm Calder, Botanist 1989 Mallee Bibliography (August 1998) The Australian Environment - Deserts V. Serventy.
-Hodder and Stoughton, 1982 Good photos and diagrams, written in an easily understood style.
+It was a real wilderness . . . it is a delight to the naturalist."
+R Kenyon, Naturalist 1968 "Unfortunately the ecological diversity, complex forms of adaptation of Mallee flora and fauna, the role of Mallee vegetation in maintaining soil stability and regulating soil water tables and its intrinsic conservation and scientific values have not been understood or appreciated by the majority of Australians since the earliest colonial days."
+Dr Malcolm Calder, Botanist 1989.

+Mallee Bibliography (August 1998)

+The Australian Environment - Deserts

+V. Serventy.
+Hodder and Stoughton, 1982

+Good photos and diagrams, written in an easily understood style.

 Good for primary students.

-Deserts and Woodlands Activity Book D. Pugh.
-Rainforest Publishing, 1987 Excellent drawings and activities.
+Deserts and Woodlands Activity Book

+D. Pugh.
+Rainforest Publishing, 1987

+Excellent drawings and activities.
 Suitable for primary students.
-The Mallee in Flower I. McCann.
-Victorian National Parks Association, 1989 Beautiful photos of plants from the Mallee of Victoria, eastern South Australia and southern New South Wales.
-The Flowers of Central Australia A. Blombery.
-Kangaroo Press, 1989 Many plants depicted in this book occur in the Mallee.
-Some very good photos.
-Birds of the Victorian Dry Country Gould League of Victoria, 1976 This book has sections on land use in the Mallee as well as plants and animals of the Mallee.
-Malleefowl - the Incubator Bird P. Reilly.
-Kangaroo Press, 1990 A simple story with beautiful illustrations, suitable for primary students.